 Loyalty membership doesn’t always spell loyal behavior

-Half of active loyalty members consider their membership when deciding where to shop
+of active loyalty members consider their membership when deciding where to shop.

 Nearly 80% of today’s retail customers are uncommitted, shopping across brands and formats in order to maximize their own value.
 Long-term growth depends on understanding and influencing them — profitably.
 This new report shows you how.